 "Love and charity, are service, helping others, serving others.
 There are many people who spend their lives in this way, in the service of others. … When you forget yourself and think of others, this is love!
 And with the washing of the feet the Lord teaches us to be servants, and above all, servants as He was a servant to us, for every one of us."
 Pope Francis

-Our parish outreach includes: London & Slough Run, Slough Homeless - Our Concern, St Vincent de Paul, Justice and Peace Group, CAFOD, Fairtrade, Traidcraft, Catholic Women's League, APF Mill Hill Mission, Life Group and Cameroon Education Fund.
+Our parish outreach includes: London & Slough Run, Slough Homeless - Our Concern, St Vincent de Paul, Justice and Peace Group, CAFOD, Fairtrade, Traidcraft, Catholic Women's League, APF Mill Hill Mission, Friends of Life and Cameroon Education Fund.

 The London Run helps the homeless and people in need.

-For over 20 years the parish of St Joseph’s has joined with other Christian Churches in the area to provide food, drink and other sustenance as well as bedding and clothing to the homeless and people in need on the streets of London and Slough.
+For over 20 years the parish of St Joseph’s has joined with other Christian Churches and faith groups in the area to provide food, drink and other sustenance as well as bedding and clothing to the homeless and people in need on the streets of London and Slough.

 Each Monday many of our supporters bring wrapped sandwiches, fruit, crisps, cakes and soft drinks to the Priory, where they are sorted and packed by a team (The Packers).
 These items are then loaded into the London Run van for a team of volunteers (The Runners) to take to the West End and Slough for distribution.
 The Runners leave about 8pm every Monday and return about midnight.